-With the Google Speed update being extended, Websites that haven't made the switch to HTTPS or SSL will be labeled as “Not Secure” on Google Chrome browsers.
-With the newest version of the Chrome launching within the same month, this makes the shift among the most important task that website homeowners face.
+With the newest version of the Google Chrome browsers, websites that haven't made the switch to HTTPS or SSL will be labeled as “Not Secure”.
+This makes it one of the most important task that any website should do.

-By the shift to HTTPS it's been seen that there's potential to form safer browsing, that helps keep traffic increasing. victimization Google Chrome additionally permits users to be ready to switch to HTTPS abundant easier through the utilization of Google Lighthouse.
-By using Lighthouse users would be able to search for components that require to be optimized.
-Beside searching for resources this permits you to audit your websites and appearance for steps which will improve their quality also
+With the shift to HTTPS, it has been seen that there is potential to have safer browsing, that helps keep traffic increasing.
+Google Chrome additionally permits users to be ready to switch to HTTPS abundant easier through the utilization of Google Lighthouse.
+By using Lighthouse, users would be able to search for components that require to be optimized.
+Beside searching for resources, this permits you to audit your website and appearance for steps which will also improve their quality.

 This has been one of the most important year for Google, as they have been going non-stop in optimizing their services and tools to provide the best experience for their users.
 With updates like Google Speed, AMP integration, and HTTPS optimization, Google SEO is truly having a big year, and it is best to make sure that you keep up with the trend.